 Top tips for first time buyers when applying for a mortgage.

-However, according to the latest data from UK Finance, the average age and salary of first-time buyers remain high - 30 years’ old with a household income of £41,000 - demonstrating just how challenging it still is for many younger or less ‘cash-rich’ buyers to make their homeowning dream a reality.
+According to research by money.co.uk, the average age and salary of first-time buyers remain high - 32 years’ old with a household income of £41,000 - demonstrating just how challenging it still is for many younger or less ‘cash-rich’ buyers to make their home-owning dream a reality.

-Saving up for a sizeable deposit remains the biggest hurdle for most first-time buyers.
-However, even after they have, an increasing number are then finding it difficult to get a mortgage from traditional lenders on account of their limited credit profiles and the overly stringent mortgage affordability assessments that many high street banks still rely on.
+Saving up for a sizeable deposit remains the biggest hurdle for most first-time buyers – after all, the average deposit a first-time buyer needs is around £61,000.
+However, even after they have the necessary cash to hand, an increasing number are then finding it difficult to get a mortgage from traditional lenders on account of their limited credit profiles and the overly stringent mortgage affordability assessments that many high street banks still rely on.

 So, to help anyone who’s dreaming of owning their first home but isn’t sure how best to go about it, we’ve put together a list of our top tips to help reduce the stress of applying for a mortgage, while ensuring that you are in the best possible position for your application to be approved.